kylermurphy/gmag/README.md

 ## Loading data

 The load routines in each of the modules will load (rotate if necessary) and download files.
-Some examples can be found in the notebooks folder.
+Some examples can be found in ```notebooks``` folder.
 Simple examples are below.
 Note the load routines are the same for each array.

 ```python
 #load CARISMA